yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 We offer a 24 month long term support offering for our Gateway LTS version.
 For the first 12 months we offer **full support** which means that we will fix every 7 weeks.
 After this 12 months period is up, we will revert to **maintenance support** for a further 12 months, which offers critical fixes and critical security patching only, with the cadence being on an 'as needed' basis.

-We will release a new LTS Gateway version every 12 months which is upgraded to latest Golang version by default.
+We release a new Gateway LTS version every 12 months which includes the [latest stable Golang version](https://go.dev/dl/).

 Let's just remind ourselves of the benefits to a 12 month LTS window: